URO (singer)

-Jeppe Kronback (born 1997), known by his stage names URO or Jack Dawson, is a Danish singer, songwriter, and producer.
+Jeppe Kronback (born 1997), known professionally as URO or Jack Dawson, is a Danish singer, songwriter, and producer.
 He has released one studio album and one EP, and two songs have reached the Danish top 40 charts.
 He has been nominated for several awards in Denmark, including two separate nominations for DR P3's Listener Hit at their 2023 and 2024 award shows.

 Early life

 Born and raised in Vestegnen, Kronback attended a Christian school in his youth before later moving to Sankt Annæ Gymnasium in Valby.
 He was raised in a Christian family who were part of the Pentecostal church, including his own mother being a priest.
 His family left the church when he was 13 years old, when they became members of the Church of Denmark.
 As a teenager, he became involved with a violent football group which led to developing a drug addiction.
 Due to connections from his grandfather's contacts within the Pentecostal church, Kronback left Denmark and spent time living in Nakuru, Kenya, on multiple occasions.
 While there, he spent time working at a home for vulnerable children.
 Upon his first return trip to Denmark, he returned to drug use before quitting completely in May 2017.